Skip to Content, Navigation, or Footer.

 News Section

-My name is Matthew Sage, and I am the executive news editor for spring 2024!
-The News section publishes the most important stories on issues impacting the Tufts community and our host communities.
-As a member of the News team, you will cover stories ranging from breaking news to local politics to live speaker events.
-In the last year alone, we have interviewed national activists and several politicians, including sitting U.S. senators.
-The section offers a welcoming space for new writers to learn how to cover and edit important stories, and provides a community for like-minded students to enrich their journalism skills together.
+The News section offers a welcoming, lively environment for new writers to learn how to cover and edit important stories, and provides a community for like-minded students to enrich their journalism skills together.
 There is no experience required; if you are driven to report on our communities, the News section is here to train and support you.
-If you have any questions or are interested in joining the News section, please reach out to me at news@tuftsdaily.com.
+If you have any questions or are interested in joining the News section, please reach out to news@tuftsdaily.com!

 Features Section

-My name is Carmen Smoak, and I’m the executive features editor for spring 2024!
-Imagine exploring complex stories and interviewing inspiring classmates and national politicians, or covering changes in academic programs at Tufts.
-You can do all of that and more within the Features section — or as we lovingly call it, “Feats.”
+My name is Dylan Fee, and I’m the Executive Features Editor for spring 2025!
+Imagine exploring complex stories through interviewing inspiring classmates and professors, covering prevalent campus issues or writing riveting reviews of local cuisine.
+You can do all of that and more within the Features section — or as we lovingly call it, “Feats”.
 We publish long-form narrative journalism that uplifts people, places, trends and events across Tufts’ four campuses and in our surrounding communities.
+The heart of a good Features piece is human interest.
 Our articles and regular columns aim to provide a deeper look into all sorts of topics, from fun to serious, by highlighting the voices that matter and reflecting the Daily’s commitment to inclusive and equitable journalism practices.

 Features writers have the opportunity to design pieces that interest them and bring them to life through interviews or personal reflections.
 We are a kind and caring community that does not require any prior experience, for we will assign you with a mentor to help you write your first article.
 You can join our section at any point and contribute as much or as little as you like.
 If you are interested in joining the Features section or have any questions and ideas for us, please reach out to: features@tuftsdaily.com.
 We cannot wait to have you join the Features family!